-So far, not one commonly accepted framework for how to assess AI has been set, notes Van Duin.
+So far, not one commonly accepted framework for how to assess Al has been set, notes Van Duin.
 "For privacy issues, organisations must adhere to GDPR regulation, the European legal framework for how to handle personal data.
-But there is nothing similar for ethics in AI, and so far, it looks like there will only be high-level guidelines that leave a lot of room for interpretation.
-Therefore, there is a lot of responsibility for companies, organisations and society to make sure we use AI ethically."
+But there is nothing similar for ethics in Al, and so far, it looks like there will only be high-level guidelines that leave a lot of room for interpretation.
+Therefore, there is a lot of responsibility for companies, organisations and society to make sure we use Al ethically."

-In order to set an industry standard for responsible AI & Robotics, the non-profit organisation Foundation for Responsible "Technically, a lot is possible.
+"Technically, a lot is possible.
 Now companies have to decide how far they want to go"